 - Your compensation

-Basic Characteristics of 401(k) Plans
+Other Characteristics of 401(k) Plans

-- In 2020 and 2021, you can contribute up to $19,500 ($19,000 in 2019), plus an additional $6,500 "catch-up" contribution if you are age 50 or older.
+401(k)s limit the amount you can contribute in a year.
+In 2020 and 2021, you can contribute up to $19,500 plus an additional $6,500 catch-up contribution if you are age 50 or older.
 If your contributions are made with pre-tax dollars, you could cut your final tax bill for the year by hundreds or thousands of dollars.

 The advantage of a pension plan is it provides guaranteed income.
 Fewer companies offer pension plans compared to previous generations.
 This means the burden of saving for retirement falls on you as an individual.
 As a result, you must figure out how to save enough to create your own pension-like income in retirement.

-The best way to find out is to run a basic retirement calculation at least once per year.
+To make sure you're on the right track, run a basic retirement calculation at least once per year.
 A variety of different retirement calculators exist these days to help you run a simple retirement calculation to see if you are on the right track.